Utsira/WorkingCopyCodeaClient/README.md

 ##### Push installer to root

 Saves an additional `Installer.lua` file to the root of the repository.
-The installer contains all of the project's tabs, concertinaed together into a single file using Codea's "paste-into-project" format.
+The installer contains all of the project's tabs, concatenated together into a single file using Codea's "paste-into-project" format.
 This makes it easy for people not using WCCC to install your project, by copying the contents of the installer, and then long pressing on the "add project" button in Codea's main screen, and selecting "paste into project".
 The installer files that you used to install Soda and WCCC were created in this way.

 ### 2. Multiple Project Repositories.